mfcochauxlaberge/jsonapi/README.md

    * Use the new tools introduced in Go 1.13.
  * Gather comments from users
    * The library should be used on more real projects to see of the API is convenient.
-   * It is current used by [github.com/mfcochauxlaberge/karigo](http://github.com/mfcochauxlaberge/karigo).
+   * It is currently used by [github.com/mfcochauxlaberge/karigo](http://github.com/mfcochauxlaberge/karigo).

 ## Requirements